Only show these results:

 print(exchange_password_accounts)

-Once you have identified the affected users, you'll need to re-authenticate them using the OAuth flow.
+After you have identified the affected users, you'll need to re-authenticate them using the OAuth flow.